 John Harold Luke was born in 1898 and his birth was registered in the England & Wales, Civil Registration Birth Index, 1837-1915, July-September registration quarter of Holywell, volume 11b, page 208.

-In the 1911 wales Census, the family were living in Hwylfanfer Cottages, Milwr, Holywell, a two room property with five occupants.
-The head of the household was his father, Joseph Luke aged 41 years and his occupation being described as a Quarryman, his mother being Harriet Luke aged 42 years.
-His parents had four children born alive of which three were still living.
-The three boys were Edward Daniel Luke aged 14 years his occupation being a milk boy, John Harold Luke was 10 years, being described as being in school.
+In the 1911 Wales Census, the family was living in Hwylfanfer Cottages, Milwr, Holywell, a two room property with five occupants.
+The head of the household was Joseph Luke aged 41 years, a Quarryman.
+His wife of 15 years was Harriet Luke aged 42.
+Four children had been born to the couple of which three were still living.
+The three boys were Edward Daniel Luke aged 14 years, a milk boy.
+John Harold Luke was 10 years old and a a scholar.
 His younger brother was Elias Luke aged 10 years, also in school.
-At this stage his parents had being married for 15 years and were bilingual.
+The family was bilingual.

 John’s older brother, Edward Daniel Luke, survived the war and served as a Private 87231 in the Royal Welsh (Welch) Fusiliers and as G/40311 in Royal Munster Fusiliers.

 John’s younger brother, Elias Luke also served in the war, from 17th June 1918 until 24th November 1919 as Private 85294 in the 2nd Battalion Welsh Regiment.

 John’s Uncle, John Edward Luke, is another fallen soldier on the Brynford Memorial.
 John Edward Luke was John’s father’s younger brother.